If You Need Food Right Now

 Community Kitchens & Soup Kitchens Offering Free Meals

 Soup kitchens and community kitchens provide free meals to those in need, regardless of their situation.
 Many religious and community organizations run these kitchens and serve hot meals on a daily basis.
 Whether you’re in need of a one-time meal or a regular source of support, soup kitchens are there to help.
+If you live in Washington, DC or the surrounding area, these organizations can help you get ready-made meals or grocery items.

 Disaster & Crisis Assistance for Food